 Devices per User, such as

 Once you've found a threshold that you're happy with, you can create a policy to enforce the kind of action you'd like to take against account-sharers.
-For example:
+Just click the drop down in the top right corner of the Explore view, and the "Create a policy".
+Depending on your use-case you can for example:

 - Deny login requests when account sharing is detected, and pair this with automated messaging.
 For users that systematically abusing your service this might impose enough friction and annoyance, to make them reconsider purchasing separate seats.